Moreira-Junior/songPlaylistMicroServices/README.md

 #Hello!
 Welcome to the guidelines of the cloud native final challenge 2

-- Here is the link of video of me showing a bit of my solution: https://youtu.be/7odmMZg3gA0

 ## Things you are going to need in order to run the challenge, you can easily click on each one and go to a tutorial on how to install it:

 ## Enviroment